jaredvance26/data-structure-project/Stacks.md

 stack.append('c')
 ```

-if you printed the stack it would result would be the following:
+If you printed the stack it would result would be the following:

 `['a','b','c']`